What does REEGÜR even stand for?

 Is REEGÜR just about sex-based encounters?

 Not at all!
-While the premise and main commonality amongst REEGÜR members surrounds sex-based butt interests, it is highly encouraged for members to make connections with each other beyond a physical sense and engage in wholistic being encounters for play partners, FFriends, or even dating interests.
+While the premise and main commonality amongst REEGÜR members surrounds our interest in particular acts, it is highly encouraged for members to make connections with each other beyond a physical sense and engage in wholistic being encounters for play partners, FFriends, or even dating interests.

 Is my information safe on REEGÜR?